 Three architectures:

-- Direct filesystem access: mcpvault (bitbonsai, 802 stars — actively maintained, token-optimized), obsidian-mcp (Steven, 651 stars — multi-vault support).
+- Direct filesystem access: MCPVault (bitbonsai, 1,123 stars — actively maintained, token-optimized, recent trashMode and patch_note features), obsidian-mcp (Steven, 689 stars — multi-vault support, stale ~10 months).
 No Obsidian plugin needed, works offline.

-- Native Obsidian plugin: obsidian-mcp-plugin (aaronsb, 256 stars).
-Runs inside Obsidian with full API access — graph traversal, Dataview queries, Bases support.
+- Native Obsidian plugin: obsidian-mcp-plugin (aaronsb, 287 stars).
+Runs inside Obsidian with full API access — graph traversal, Dataview queries, Bases support, HTTP transport, semantic operations.
+Actively maintained.
 Beta-only via BRAT.

 Top picks:

-- Simplest setup: mcpvault — one-line install, BM25 search with relevance reranking, 40-60% token reduction, no plugins needed.
+- Simplest setup: MCPVault — one-line install, BM25 search with relevance reranking, 40-60% token reduction, no plugins needed.
+Now 1,123 stars and the clear growth leader (+196 since March).

 - Most configurable: obsidian-mcp-server (cyanheads) — dual transport (stdio + HTTP), JWT/OAuth auth, regex search, structured logging, Docker support.

 The catch: Fragmentation means no single “right answer.”
 Data safety is a concern — obsidian-mcp-tools has a known silent corruption bug, and no server offers granular folder-level permissions.
-The most starred option (mcp-obsidian, 3,000 stars) is abandonware.
+The most starred option (mcp-obsidian, 3,462 stars) is stale since mid-2025.
+MCPVault is pulling ahead as the actively-maintained community winner.

 Best for: Developers who keep their notes, documentation, and knowledge base in Obsidian.
 If your second brain is a vault of Markdown files, connecting it to your agent via MCP is the obvious next step.
 Full review →